alexirpan/alexirpan.github.io/_posts/2019-10-16-openai-rubiks.markdown

 important nuance.
 To be fair, this happens everywhere.
 How many times have you read a paper because of a good abstract, only to be disappointed once you actually read it?

-I understand why people are fixated on this, but from a robotics perspective, it really, really doesn't matter, and other parts deserve more focus.
+I understand why people are fixated on this, and it's worth talking about, but from a robotics perspective, it really, really doesn't matter.
+Other parts deserve more focus.

 Sensor Instrumentation